-At Bullseye we believe strongly that intelligent investing requires active monitoring of performance, and basing trading decisions on facts, using tried and tested technical and performance-related indicators to inform, rather than listening to self-appointed social media experts or chat forum trolls.
+At BullsEye Investors we believe strongly that intelligent investing requires active monitoring of the performance of your investments, and basing buy and sell trading decisions on facts, using tried and tested technical and performance-related indicators to inform, rather than listening to self-appointed social media experts or chat forum trolls.

 Things to consider

-While Alpha is seen as the holy grail of investing, particularly for those professional investors who build their reputation on an ability to consistently deliver Alpha, like many things it is only useful when applied in the correct context.
+While alpha is seen as the holy grail of investing, particularly for those professional investors who build their reputation on an ability to consistently outperform the markets, like many things it is only useful when applied in the correct context.

-There are two seemingly obvious, but very important considerations to take into account when analysing Alpha.
+There are two seemingly obvious, but very important considerations to take into account when analysing your alpha.

-A basic calculation of Alpha subtracts the total return of an investment from a comparable benchmark in its category.
-Therefore, for useful comparisons to be made it is important that you get the context correct and use an appropriate market benchmark or index.
+A basic calculation of alpha subtracts the total return of an investment or portfolio of investments from a comparable stock market benchmark in its category.
+Therefore, for useful comparisons to be made it is important that you get the context correct and use an appropriate market benchmark.

-Appropriate can mean different things to different people - but generally this means using a comparative benchmark that is the same or similar to the market or sector of the investment being monitored.
+Appropriate can mean different things to different people - but generally this means using a comparative market benchmark that is the same or similar to the market or sector of the stock being monitored.

 You know what they say about comparing apples and oranges!

 Other than context, the second critical dimension of any alpha calculation is time.
-Over what time horizon are you comparing performance?
+Over what time horizon are you comparing your investment's performance?

-Although Warren Buffet may believe that most investors would achieve better returns by investing in an index fund, as opposed to trying to beat the market, he also famously said:
+Although Warren Buffet may believe that most stock market investors would achieve better returns by adopting a passive investment strategy and investing in an index fund, as opposed to trying to beat the market, he also famously said: